What is a corneal abrasion?

 - Getting something in your eye, such as a splinter, dirt, or eye makeup

 - Chipped or cracked contact lenses, or wearing lenses too long

 Symptoms may include:

-- feeling like there is something in the eye
+- A scratchy feeling or feeling like there is something in your eye

 How is it diagnosed?